cloudevents/spec/cloudevents/bindings/http-protocol-binding.md

 The batch of events is then rendered in accordance with the event format specification and the resulting data becomes the HTTP message body.

-The batch MAY be empty.
-All batched CloudEvents MUST have the same `specversion` attribute.
-Other attributes MAY differ, including the `datacontenttype` attribute.

 #### 3.3.3.
 Examples

 This example shows two batched CloudEvents, sent with a PUT request: